 In South Carolina, some workers are either not regarded as employees or are not entitled to compensation-related benefits.
 The following workers are exempt from being able to file for or collect workers’ compensation benefits:

 - Employees that work just as necessary and don’t have regular working hours

 - Employers with a payroll of less than $3,000 in the previous year

 - Employees of a railroad or railroad express business

 - Farmers who market their goods

 Contact Our South Carolina Workers’ Compensation Lawyers Today

-The South Carolina Workers’ Compensation Act allows you to file a claim and get the settlement you need for your damages.
-However, that doesn’t mean it guarantees a fair settlement to you.
+The South Carolina Workers’ Compensation Act allows you to file a claim and get the compensation that you need for your damages.
+However, that doesn’t mean it guarantees you a fair settlement.